-The multiple tracks can either be configured manually one after the other (identical to a single track) and then stored as recording configuration, or already existing recording configurations can be used and changed as required.
+The multiple tracks can either be configured manually one after the other (identical to a single track) and then stored as acquisition parameters, or already existing acquisition parameters can be used and changed as required.

-It is also possible to load already stored track configurations (single tracks) in a recording configuration.
+It is also possible to load already stored track configurations (single tracks) in a recording configuration (Available in the Channels tool window).